nxp-archive/openil_transAPI/README.md

 # transAPI
 ## Introduction

-The purpose of this project is to implement the transAPI part of [netopeer](https://github.com/CESNET/netopeer).
-Transapi plays the role of parsing and applying configuration and getting device status.
+The purpose of this project is to implement the transAPI part of [netopeer](https://github.com/CESNET/netopeer). transAPI plays the role of parsing and applying configuration and getting device status.

-In this project, we use tsn related models from [yang](https://github.com/YangModels/yang), like [ieee802-dot1q-preemption.yang](https://github.com/YangModels/yang/tree/master/standard/ieee/draft/802.1/Qcw), as our models' source to creat netopeer transapi.
-The transapi together with netopeer server in the device to can implement tsn configuration based on NETCONF protocol.
+In this project, we use tsn related models from [yang](https://github.com/YangModels/yang), like [ieee802-dot1q-preemption.yang](https://github.com/YangModels/yang/tree/master/standard/ieee/draft/802.1/Qcw), as our models' source to creat netopeer transAPI.
+The transAPI together with netopeer server in the device to can implement tsn configuration based on NETCONF protocol.

 ![project overview](./images/yang-models-plus.png)